-First and foremost, mama will need a few essentials to promote a natural and peaceful healing of your physical body.
+First and foremost, mama will need a few essentials to promote a natural and peaceful healing of your physical body (don’t forget the baby first aid kit too!).
 Birth is a marathon, and even the most prepared body will need some TLC and time to recover.

 1. Maxi pad options